mugas/It-s-time-to-quit/readme.md

 In the middle of the project I learn about the library <em>momentjs</em> and also end up using it in the digital clock.

 This project made me want to try different things in javascript and learn more about it and also about libraries.
+When I was almost done with the project, the clock was a little bit rustic with no background and I was checking how it looked in my cellphone and had the idea of putting a cigar on the back with the clock waving and giving the title <em>It's Time to Quit</em>.

 In JS I worked and learn with: